writethedocs/www/docs/blog/2023-conference-announcements.rst

 We're excited to announce two Write the Docs conferences for 2023:

-* Write the Docs Portland on May 7-9, 2023, an in person conference in Portland, Oregon.
+* **Write the Docs Portland on May 7-9, 2023**, an in person conference in Portland, Oregon.
-* Write the Docs Atlantic, on September 10-12, 2023, a new virtual conference in between European/African and US East coast timezones.
+* **Write the Docs Atlantic, on September 10-12, 2023**, a new virtual conference in between European/African and US East coast timezones.

 Write the Docs Prague is taking a break this year.
 Announcements about